xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.7.2 is a bugfix update
-2.7 is a feature and bugfix update
+2.7.3 is a compatibility update for WP 6.8

 == Plugin Support ==